-* Reset the monitor screen resolution, the Internet browser text size, and the zoom and font default in the operating system and in software applications so that text is easy to read.
-Start with a screen resolution of 600×800 for older CRT monitors and 1024×768 or higher for LCD (flat screen) monitors.
-Monitor refresh rate should be set at or above 75 hertz (hz) on older CRT models.
-Refresh rate is irrelevant for LCD monitors and is factory set, usually 60 hz.
+- Reset the monitor screen resolution, the Internet browser text size, and the zoom and font default in the operating system and in software applications so that text is easy to read.
+Start with a screen resolution of 600800 for older CRT monitors and 1024768 or higher for LCD (flat screen) monitors.
+The monitor refresh rate should be set at or above 75 hertz (Hz) on older CRT models.
+The refresh rate is irrelevant for LCD monitors and is factory set, usually 60 Hz.

-* Relax eye muscles.
+- Relax your eye muscles.
 Put the palm of your hands over your eyes for a minute or so, once every half hour.
 This warms the muscles around the eyes, relaxing them.